ayushmak7/ActiveDirectoryHomeLab/README.md

 <h2>Description</h2>
 This project involves setting up a home lab envrionment to stimulate an enterprise Active Directory (AD) setup using Windows Server 2019 as the Domain Controller (DC) and Windows 10 as a client machine.
 This lab will be hosted on Oracle VirtualBox, with configurations and automation done through PowerShell script.
 Configuring and running this lab will allow you to test and practice AD management, Group Policy and user authentication in a controlled environment.
-You will also gain an understading of how windows domain networks work.
+You will also gain an understanding of how windows domain networks work.
 <br />